 - Make the dressing: Add the hummus, red wine vinegar, and lemon juice to a medium bowl.
 Mix well.
 Add 1 tablespoon plus 2 teaspoons water, or as needed until the desired consistency.

-- Combine: Transfer the cucumber, tomatoes, red onion, olives, artichoke hearts, and arugula to a large bowl.
+- Combine: Transfer the cucumber, tomatoes, red onion, capers, artichoke hearts, arugula, and hemp hearts to a large bowl.
 Add the quinoa and chickpeas.
 Pour in the dressing.
 Mix well until fully incorporated.

 Notes